BartGo/gam-forth/README.md

 These items have been generously offered by Mr Pantoła to the "Polish Society for Preserving the Technical Heritage", for release to the wider Forth and Atari communities.

-The floppy disks were digitized by Mono and Trub.
+The original floppy disks (5.25") were digitized by Mono and Trub.

 ## Licensing Information